Gosford: Economy and infrastructure

-Gosford is situated along an identified business growth corridor between Erina, the West Gosford light industrial zone and Somersby.
+Gosford is situated along an identified business growth corridor between Erina, the West Gosford light industrial zone, and Somersby.
 Connectivity of main roads and rail travel times between Sydney, the Central Coast and the Hunter region are key issues for corporate business relocation to the region.
 Aged and personal care and retail are major employers in Gosford.

-As an entertainment hub, Mann Street enjoys relatively good public transport links and is one of the Central Coast's most popular spots for pubs and clubs and in close proximity to cultural and sporting events.
+As an entertainment hub, Mann Street has relatively accessible public transport links and is a popular spot for pubs and clubs on the Central Coast.
+This can be credited to its close proximity to cultural and sporting events.

 Yacht and other boat building has been undertaken by East Coast Yachts since 1964 in West Gosford.